Table of Contents

 Now, place two AAA batteries into the display unit and each sensor.
-Replace the cover on the display unit, and re-tighten the screws.
+Replace the cover on the display unit and re-tighten the screws.

-Now, find the channel selector near the battery compartment on the sensor, and set it to channel one.
+Following that, find the channel selector near the battery compartment on the sensor, and set it to channel one.
 Once you have selected the proper channel, you should notice that the sensor and the display unit have automatically synchronized.
 You can tell that they have synchronized by the flashing red light on the sensor and the radio signal on the display unit.
 They should both be visible and flashing.

 Once your display unit is synchronized to your sensor, hang the sensor in the area that you want to monitor, and you should receive your first readings within a few moments.